-EX-Officio Meffiber of the Board Priority: Me dium Observation # Recommendation VTA has five Advisory Committees, reflecting certain constituents.
+Priority: Medium Observation # Recommendation VTA has five Advisory Committees, reflecting certain constituents.
 Each committee's duties are described in their individual bylaws.
-B4 a).
-Reduce the number of Advisory Committees to three, to n committee assignments more valuable and less time intensive The Policy Advisory Committee (PAC) has a broad range of transit policy oversight, and several Board members have prior experience on the PAC.
-Specifically, refocus the charters and enhance the content Policy Advisory Committee - maintain a jurisdictional of view, but also consider the region-wide effects The Citizens Advisory Committee (CAC) has a dual purpose, and has the authority to bind the Board, when acting in its role as the Technical Advisory Committee - increase communic with PAC counterparts from the same jurisdiction ation 2000 Measure A Citizens Watchdog Committee.
-Citizens Advisory Committee - assume responsibility the Committee for Transportation Mobility and Accessi ' For the Advisory Committees: Attendance rates ranged from 58% to 83% in 2019 (January through August). and Bicycle and Pedestrian Advisory Committee.
-Createfficient agendas, to allow all topics to be heard. te Meeting cancelations ranged from 17% to 33% in CY 2018.
-Averaged 8 meetings per Committee, per year. b).
-Designate the PAC Chair as an ex-officio board member provide a direct mechanism to bring the PAC's views to the - received limited Information Items.
+B4 Reduce the number of Advisory Committees to three, to make committee assignments more valuable and less time intensive.
+The Policy Advisory Committee (PAC) has a broad range of transit policy oversight, and several Board members have prior experience on the PAC.
+Designate the PAC Chair as an ex-officio board member, to provide a direct mechanism to bring the PAC's views to the Board.
+The Citizens Advisory Committee (CAC) has a dual purpose, and Specifically refocus the charters and enhance the content for the: has the authority to bind the Board, when acting in its role as the 2000 Measure A Citizens Watchdog Committee.
+Policy Advisory Committee - maintain a jurisdictional point of view, but also consider the region-wide effects For the Advisory Committees: • Attendance rates ranged from 58% to 83% in 2019 (January Technical Advisory Committee - increase communication with PAC counterparts from the same jurisdiction through August).
+Meeting cancelations ranged from 17% to 33% in CY 2018.
+Averaged 8 meetings per Committee, per year.
+Certain committee meeting agendas have no Action Items, and received limited Information Items.
+Citizens Advisory Committee - assume responsibility for the Committee for Transportation Mobility and Accessibility, and Bicycle and Pedestrian Advisory Committee.
+Create efficient agendas, to allow all topics to be heard.